kamata1729/FullySpikingVAE/README.md

 - checkpoint: checkpoint path (if use pretrained model)
 - device: device id of gpu, default 0

-You can watch the logs with below:
+You can watch the logs with below command and access http://localhost:8009/

 ```
 tensorboard --logdir checkpoint --bind_all --port 8009